ajagota7/irl_llms/src/enhanced_toxicity_evaluation/README.md

 # If that works, try the core components test
 python core_test.py

-# If that works, try the dataset loading test
+# If that works, try the simple dataset test
+python simple_dataset_test.py

+# If that works, try the working approach test
-python dataset_test.py
+python working_test.py

 # If that works, try the minimal test
 python minimal_test.py

-# If minimal test fails, try the debug test
+# If minimal test fails, try the bypass test
+python bypass_test.py

+# If you encounter dataset issues, try the debug test
 python debug_test.py

-# Then try the basic test
-python basic_test.py

-# Then try the simple test
-python simple_test.py

-# Or try the standard test
-python test_pipeline.py

-# If you encounter dataset issues, try the offline test
-python offline_test.py
 ```

 These will run minimal evaluations with a small model and dataset to verify the pipeline works correctly.